Blog

 MPDG (the MPDG will gradually replace the Medical Devices Act (MPG) from May 26, 2021 and will be legally binding for all manufacturers and operators of medical devices in Germany).

-Part 2: Interfaces to technical documentation in PMCF studies and connection to MDR
+Part 2: Interfaces to technical documentation in PMCF studies and connection to the MDR

 1 Introduction